SubramanianArun/Robotics_test/TestPlan.md

    | Maintenance    | version 1.0    | LOW            |                |

 #### 11) ITEM PASS/FAIL CRITERIA
-**Position** : The actuator position lies between +/- 0.05m of the target set point **Battery Life** : The robot runs for atleast 60 minutes on a single charge **Maintenance Cycle** : The robot runs for at least 3 months before any hardware replacement
+**Position** : The actuator position lies between +/- 0.05m of the target set point.

+**Battery Life** : The robot runs for atleast 60 minutes on a single charge.

+**Maintenance Cycle** : The robot runs for at least 3 months before any hardware replacement.

 #### 12) SUSPENSION/RESUMPTION CRITERIA
 This section of the document outlines the suspension criteria of all or a portion of the modules while testing.
 Testing is suspended temporarily or  until the conditions get better so as to avoid equipment damage or serious consequential errors.
 ##### 12.1) Suspension: